Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Picture of Chicken Looking Noble

 Take a moment to picture man’s best friend.
 The image that comes to you is likely the happy-go-lucky visage of your favorite canine companion.
 While Fido is certainly the most obvious answer, consider another candidate instead: the chicken.
 Humble and unassuming, the common domestic chicken may not seem like much, but throughout the last 10,000 years of human history this feathered fowl has been an ever-present influence.
+So, let’s explore the meaning of the chicken and its role in human cultures to try and answer your questions about what chickens symbolize.

 Previously thought to have emerged around 2,000 B.C., current research now indicates that chickens were first cultivated as domestic animals as early as 8,000 B.C.
-(1) Early uses for chickens seem to have focused less on food and more on activities such as rituals or sport.
-(2).
-In areas where the decidedly inhuman practice of cock-fighting still occurs, this may be considered the world’s oldest continuing sport.
-(3) For the sake of this article, by the way, “chicken” will be used to refer to both sexes.
+Early uses for chickens seem to have focused less on food and more on activities such as rituals or sport.
+In areas where the inhumane practice of cock-fighting still occurs, this may be considered the world’s oldest continuing sport.
+For the sake of this article, by the way, “chicken” will be used to refer to both sexes.
 Often, “chicken” is meant only to refer to female birds.
 For the sake of clarity, when specifying the sex of the chicken, “rooster” and “hen” will be used instead.

 On this page